kristhina/tensorflow-for-poets-2/README.md

   * pattern + product 79,5% final test accuracy
   * pattern 90% final test accuracy
   * product 72,2% final test accuracy
-11. Checked the pictures in my folder "to_check" - results for "pattern" model were the worst.
+11. Checked the pictures in my folder "to_check" - results for "pattern" model were the worstgit status.
 There were not great differences between "pattern+product" and "product" results.
 The product results were slightly better, but I had only one picture from each decor to check
 12. Downloaded some picture from the Internet to check my network
 13. Decided to choose the model with "pattern+product":
   * there are more pictures to train the network